Understanding the Multichannel Capabilities of Contact Centers

 The initial step is to check your current operations.
 Here are three possible scenarios:

-• You have a contact center with two or more channels, but you want to incorporate more.
+- You have a contact center with two or more channels but want to incorporate more.

 Make sure to audit your customer contacts.
 Assess whether you achieve your business objectives and meet your customers’ needs.
 Also, perform due diligence to see how you’ll improve their experience.
 Ultimately, informed decisions will guide you through your optimization steps.